 Moderate to fast growth rate

 The Ivory Silk Lilac Tree is a great choice with many pros!
-One of its best features is its moderate to fast growth rate: it can reach 12 feet tall and 10 feet wide in just a few years.
+One of its best features is annual growth rate of the Ivory Silk Lilac tree is between 12 and 18 inches : it can reach 12 feet tall and 10 feet wide in just a few years.
 Plus, it’s low maintenance and disease-resistant.
 Plus, it has a long lifespan of up to 40 years.
 You won’t have to worry about seed pods or debris, either.
 Just remember to prune and provide proper care.
 Be aware that it’s not suitable for extremely warm climates.
 While it doesn’t have fall color or a strong aroma, it’s still worth having in the backyard.

 I recently stumbled upon the Ivory Silk Lilac Tree.
 It’s already one of my favorite trees for landscaping!
 The low maintenance needs make it perfect for anyone who wants a beautiful and easy-to-care-for addition to their yard.
 This tree shows off white blooms, with moderate to fast growth and a lifespan of up to 40 years.
-It’s also disease-resistant and doesn’t drop messy seed pods or leaves like other trees.
+It’s also disease-resistant and In the spring, Japanese lilac trees can be messy like other trees.

 There are a few cons, such as needing occasional pruning and being vulnerable to pests without proper care.
 But these issues are easily manageable.
 All in all, the ivory silk lilac tree’s low maintenance needs make it a great choice for hassle-free landscaping!

 I’m the proud owner of an Ivory Silk Lilac Tree.
-It has many pros, like its white blossoms, moderate to fast growth rate, low-maintenance and disease resistance.
+It has many pros, like its white blossoms, annual growth rate of the Ivory Silk Lilac tree is between 12 and 18 inches , low-maintenance and disease resistance.
 Plus, it has a long lifespan of up to 40 years.
 Unlike other trees that shed seed pods, this one keeps your yard clean.

 But, there are some cons.
 It lacks fall color and can be prone to pests if not cared for.
 Its roots are fragile and the scent is weak compared to traditional lilac bushes or shrubs.
 Also, it needs pruning to keep its shape and can’t handle hot climates.